toitlang/envelopes/partitions/esp32/README.md

 A partition table that sets the size of the OTA partitions to 0x1D0000 (1900544) bytes.
 This table reserves even more space for the OTA partitions.

+## -8MB, -16MB, -32MB

+The 8MB, 16MB, and 32MB variants are for devices with flash sizes of 8MB, 16MB, and 32MB respectively.
+For each of them the additional space is allocated as a data partition.